Convergent and Efficient Deep Q Network Algorithm: Additional experimental results

-Since the penalty for not passing a gate is given only at the end of the game, the agent needs to relate the penalty at the end of the game to the events that happen early in the game, and therefore the discount factor $\gamma$ should be at least as large as $1-\frac{1}{500}$ to make learning possible.
-However, the learning may still stagnate unless $\gamma$ is even larger, because when $\gamma$ is small, the agent prefers taking a longer time before reaching the goal, so that the penalty at the end is delayed and the Q function for states in the early game is increased, which will increase the episode length and make learning more difficult.
-Therefore, we have chosen to tune our hyperparameter setting so that $\gamma\approx1-\frac{1}{5000}$ is obtained on this specific game (see Sec.~\ref{auto init}), and we find that our C-DQN agent successfully learns with the obtained $\gamma$ and produces a new record on this game.\footnote{The highest performance we observed was around $-3350$, and the optimal performance in this game is reported to be $-3272$ in \citet{Agent57}.} The large fluctuations in its performance during learning shown in Sec.~5.3 are mostly due to the noise coming from the finite learning rate, which can be confirmed by repeating the experiments with a smaller learning rate, shown in Fig.~\ref{slower skiing CDQN}.
-However, in this case the learning easily gets trapped in local optima and the final performance is worse.
-Here, it is important to note that we cannot fairly compare our result with Agent57, because we have tuned the hyperparameters concerning $\gamma$ in favour of this game,\footnote{In our initial experiments, we find that with $\gamma=0.9998$, sometimes DQN can also learn to perform well on \textit{Skiing} with some specific training configurations.
-However, the result is much less general than that of C-DQN and we do not report it here.} while Agent57 uses a more general bandit algorithm to decide $\gamma$.
+Since the penalty for not passing a gate is given only at the end of the game, the agent needs to relate the penalty at the end of the game to the events that happen early in the game, and therefore the discount factor $\gamma$ should be at least around $1-\frac{1}{500}$ to make learning effective.
+However, the learning may still stagnate if $\gamma$ is not larger, because when $\gamma$ is small, the agent prefers taking a longer time before reaching the goal, so that the penalty at the end is delayed and the Q function for the states in the early game is increased, which will increase the episode length and make a larger $\gamma$ necessary.
+Therefore, we have chosen to tune our hyperparameter setting so that $\gamma\approx1-\frac{1}{5000}$ is obtained on this game (see Sec.~\ref{auto init}), and we find that our C-DQN agent successfully learns with the $\gamma$ and produces a new record on this game.\footnote{The single highest performance we observed was around $-3350$, and the optimal performance in this game is reported to be $-3272$ in \citet{Agent57}.} The large fluctuations in its training performance shown in Sec.~5.3 are mostly due to the noise coming from the finite learning rate, which can be confirmed by repeating the experiments with a smaller learning rate, shown in Fig.~\ref{slower skiing CDQN}.
+However, in this case the learning easily gets trapped in local optima and the final test performance is worse.
+Note that in fact, we cannot fairly compare our result with Agent57, because we have tuned our hyperparameters so that the obtained $\gamma$ is in favour of this game, while Agent57 uses a more general bandit algorithm to adaptively determine $\gamma$.